magneticmojo/rock-paper-scissors-rest-api/README.md

 identification of returning players.

 #### Security - More request input validation
-With other future persistence mechanism in place, input validation could be used to guard against e.g. injection attacks.
+With other future persistence mechanism in place, expanded input validation could be used to guard against e.g. injection attacks.

 #### DTOs
 More DTOs could be used to separate the API from the domain model.
 This would make it easier to change the domain model without affecting the API.
+In the current implementation such classes were avoided to keep the code simple and concise.

 #### Message Source (Spring)
 Could be used for internationalization of messages.
 And to centralize the handling of response and exception messages.

 #### Exception Handling
 The exception handling for @Validated and MethodArgumentNotValidException could be more specific.
+PlayerNullException and PlayerMoveNullException are not handled by the exception handler.
+The reason for this is that the @Validated annotation is used in the controller class.
+Therefore, in the current implementation, with the API as an interface, those exceptions are not thrown.
+But with another interface communicating directly with the service class, they would be needed.

 ### Logging
 No logging functionality is implemented.
 This could greatly aid in the future development of the API.